Sir-Kuhnhero/SK-Macro/README.md

 [<img src="/img/Thumbnail%20-%202.jpg">](https://www.youtube.com/watch?v=0lB-7FOjO98)

 Building your own is possible, though I wouldn't wholeheartedly recommend it unless you're are willing to make some sacrifices.

+If you want to take a look at the Fusion files you can find them on [Printables](https://www.printables.com/model/741922).
+Due to bandwith limitations I can't upload them here :(

 # Hardware